SeraCare Team: Scientific Advisory Board

 Stanford University School of Medicine

-Dr. Bianco is a Clinical Associate Professor in Obstetrics and Gynecology, Maternal Fetal Medicine at Stanford University School of Medicine in Palo Alto CA. She is a an expert clinical scientist studying the fundamental aspects of trophoblast biology using human trophoblast progenitor cell (TBPC) lines derived from aneuploid placentas.
+Dr. Bianco is a Clinical Associate Professor in Obstetrics and Gynecology, Maternal Fetal Medicine at Stanford University School of Medicine in Palo Alto CA. She is an expert clinical scientist studying the fundamental aspects of trophoblast biology using human trophoblast progenitor cell (TBPC) lines derived from aneuploid placentas.
 She is a practicing Obstetrics & Gynecology physician specializing in birth defect and fetal treatment and high risk maternal fetal medicine.

 Errol Norwitz, MD, PhD